ComfyTopHat/Powerline-Pub/docs/README.md

 ## Powerline E2E Messaging Service
 Intro: Work in progress development space for an E2E encrypted messaging service for personal use.

+Includes Firebase integration for push notifications and statistics

 ## Targeted for: IOS/Android/UWP + Web Clients

 Section to be updated post deployment and architecture diagrams